-What is Continuous Perineural Anesthesia?
+What Is Continuous Perineural Anesthesia?

-Continuous perineural analgesia is the placement of a small tube (catheter) around a nerve or group of nerves in order to provide you relief of pain after surgery of your arm or leg.
+Continuous perineural analgesia is the placement of a small tube (catheter) around a nerve or group of nerves in order to provide you relief from pain after surgery of your arm or leg.
 The tube will be connected to a machine (infusion pump) that will give you medicine continuously.
 This medication will help relief your pain and make your arm or leg feel somewhat numb and weak.
 This is normal and is due to the effects of the nerve block.

 Why is it used?

 - To better control your pain when compared to only giving medication through your vein (intravenous (IV) medication)